Remain to get 3 ANYTIME Lift Tickets for only $149 Click to Buy Your President's Pass Now!

 With Hunter One, an independent training mountain enhanced by its own user-friendly lifts and expansive terrain within the larger resort, beginners at Hunter easily master a sequential series of skills, gaining confidence at each level.

 Hunter's state-of-the-art Learning Center streamlines the learning process by combining cutting edge equipment, unique teaching methods, and a dedicated beginner mountain with a facility designed to make getting from the parking area to the slopes as effortless as possible.
 Incorporating ticket sales, equipment rental, and lessons in one linear, logical process, our Learning Center makes getting onto the slopes easier than ever.
 One transaction buys your package.
 A few steps later, you're in rentals.
 With boots on and equipment in hand, step outside into the lesson area on the Learning Center deck, and then onto the snow with your instructor(s).
-On weekends and holidays, enter our Progressions Session Zone lessons where you can learn at your own pace.
-It's that simple!

 While skiing and snowboarding can be enjoyed without regularly exercising the body, we recommend preparing your muscles for the slopes.
 This includes, but is not limited to, toning exercises (knee bends, sit-ups) and stretching.
 These exercises will help to prevent torn muscles, muscle aches, etc.